Skagen, the Danish design company owned by the Fossil Group, has announced its Hagen Connected smartwatch is now on sale.

 The watch, which was shown off at September's IFA show, follows the near same design blueprint as Fossil's own smart analogue watches, retaining the same minimalist look as Skagen's dumb timepieces while elegantly adding in the smarts.

-There's activity tracking tech developed by Misfit on board to count your steps with a progress dial built into the display (think Wthings Activité Steel) and a built-in vibration motor to give you a buzz when you receive an email or text notification.
+There's activity tracking tech developed by Misfit on board to count your steps with a progress dial built into the display (think Withings Activité Steel) and a built-in vibration motor to give you a buzz when you receive an email or text notification.
 You'll also be able to customise the type of notifications you get nudged about from the companion app (iOS and Android).

 The watch is available in four styles that mix leather, steel-mesh and titanium.
 There's also a standard coin cell battery powering things, so no need for charging.